Francis E. Warren Air Force Base: Fort Warren, 1930–1945

 In 1927, the last cavalry units left the installation, ending 60 years of cavalry history at Fort Russell.
 President Hoover issued a proclamation in 1930 which renamed the post "Fort Francis E. Warren," to honor Wyoming's territorial and first state governor.
 Warren, who received the Medal of Honor for heroism during the Civil War at the age of 19, was a U.S. Senator for 37 years, dying in office in November 1929 at the age of 85.
-Other well-known figures stationed here include General Billy Mitchell (the "Father of the Air Force"), General Mark Clark (World War II General in Europe), General Benjamin O. Davis, Sr. (first black general), Dr. Walter Reed and singer Sammy Davis, Jr. Entertainer Chris LeDoux grew up at Warren AFB.
+Other well-known figures stationed here include General Billy Mitchell (the "Father of the Air Force"), General Mark Clark (World War II General in Europe), Brigadier General Benjamin O. Davis Sr. (first black general), Dr. Walter Reed and singer Sammy Davis, Jr. Entertainer Chris LeDoux grew up at Warren AFB.

 During World War II, Fort Warren was the training center for up to 20,000 of the Quartermaster Corps.
 More than 280 wooden buildings were constructed without insulation and interior walls to temporarily house the increased number of troops.
 In the harsh Wyoming winter, waking up in these barracks often meant shaking snow from one's blanket before heading for the just-as-cold communal showers.
 A prisoner of war camp was also constructed at that time.